flow-typed/flow-typed/docs/usage.md

 import type { FormProps } from 'redux-form';
 ```

-## Manual/Custom Definitions
+## Custom definitions

-> The flow docs has a great a page on [Creating Library Definitions](https://flow.org/en/docs/libdefs/creation/).
+> The flow docs have a great page on [creating library definitions](https://flow.org/en/docs/libdefs/creation/).

 If you're unable to find a definition using `flow-typed`, you can simply create it yourself.
 Start by creating a folder called `custom-definitions` at the root of your project, and adding it to the `[libs]` section of the `.flowconfig` file.